Sudanese refugees in Egypt: Higher Education

 There is a relatively long history of higher education among Sudanese in Egypt, dating back to 1972.
-Following the Addis Ababa Peace Agreement between the Egyptian government and the South Sudan Liberation Movement (SSLM), Sudanese students were granted free education in Egyptian universities under the 'Egyptian Scholarship for Sudanese Students' program.
-Between 1972 and 1982, 100 Sudanese students were granted scholarships each year.
-After the redivision of administrative districts in the south during 1982, the number admitted on the scholarship program rose to 300 students each year.
+Following the Addis Ababa Peace Agreement between the Egyptian government and the South Sudan Liberation Movement (SSLM), Sudanese students were granted free education in Egyptian universities under the "Egyptian Scholarship for Sudanese Students" program.
+Between 1972 and 1982 Sudanese students were granted scholarships each year.
+After the re-division of administrative districts in the south during 1982, the number admitted on the scholarship program rose to 300 students each year.
 This program was terminated in 1992.
 In recent years, higher education has become even less accessible for Sudanese students, as Egyptian universities have begun to charge refugee and foreign students high fees payable in hard currency.
 Moreover, due to reduced funding and a shift in policy, the UNHCR in Cairo has been limited in its capacity to assist students.

-Conflict with Authorities
+Conflict with authorities

 When Hosni Mubarak became the president in 1981, regulations were established to allow police to arrest and detain suspects for an undetermined period of time.
 Incidences of police brutality during raids and protests have led to the arbitrary detention of Sudanese refugees and, in some cases, death.

 "Black Day"

-In the Maadi district in 2003, from January 27-29th, Egyptian police raided the residences of refugees from Sudan, Liberia and other African countries.
+In the Maadi district in 2003, from January 27 to 29, Egyptian police raided the residences of refugees from Sudan, Liberia and other African countries.
 Accounts of ill treatment such as discrimination and assault were reported by detainees–some of whom held refugee cards.
 A Liberian detainee reported:

-According to the reports of other detained refugees, Egyptian police referred to the raid as "Black Day," labelling their intake sheets "Operation Track Down Blacks."
+According to the reports of other detained refugees, Egyptian police referred to the raid as "Black Day", labeling their intake sheets "Operation Track Down Blacks".